 Business Meeting Motion FAQs

-following FAQs, based on Robert?s Rules of Order Newly Revised, are designed to help demystify the process.
+If you?re new to association business meetings, the idea of submitting motions at the business meeting may be intimidating.
+The following FAQs, based on Robert?s Rules of Order Newly Revised, are designed to help demystify the process.

 How do you bring a motion to the ACNM business meeting?

-submitting motions for discussion at the Annual Business Meeting.
+Members wishing to bring a motion to the business meeting should fill out a motion form.
+ACNM is piloting a new, user-friendly online process for submitting motions for discussion at the Annual Business Meeting.
 The new form is available here.
 Motion forms will also be available at the Annual Meeting.

 Who decides when motions will be discussed at the Business Meeting?